 Construction workers in World War II in the Pacific are needed to build military sites, but the work is dangerous and they doubt the ability of the Navy to protect them.
 After a series of ...
 See full summary »

 In 1952, as the Korean War rages on, American officers land in Kyoto.
 Among them are Major Ceve Saville, assigned to a fighter squadron, and Lieutenant Carl Abbott.
 The latter neglects his ...
 See full summary »

 Set during the Korean War, a Navy fighter pilot must come to terms with with his own ambivalence towards the war and the fear of having to bomb a set of highly defended bridges.
 The ending ...
 See full summary »

 An aircraft carrier is sent on a decoy mission around the Pacific, with orders to avoid combat, thus lulling Japanese alertness before the battle of Midway.
 All the men have their ...
 See full summary »

 After his wife takes their son and leaves him, Sgt.
 John Stryker is an embittered man who takes his misery out on the men under his command.
 They're a bunch of green recruits who have a hard time dealing with Stryker's tough drills and thicker skin.
-Even his old friends start to wonder if he's gone from being the epitome of the tough Marine drill instructor to a man over the edge.
+Even his old friends start to wonder if he's gone from being the epitome of a tough Marine Sergeant to a man over the edge.
 Written by

 Was this review helpful to you?